a56k/Final_Project_AQI_Level_SF/Schema.md

 # Schema
 Below is a sample of the schema for our data.
+Our primary keys and foreign keys are still being established.
 This CSV's we used were integrated through AWS and Postgress.
-Our primary keys and foreign keys are still being established.
+Since it is an ipynb file we will use Jupyternotebook and PySpark.

 --Creating tables for SF 2018 Carbon Monoxide
 - CREATE TABLE SF_2018_CO (